ToddJMullen/SystemSetup/HpEnvy-i7-x360/HpEnvy-x360.md

 This *seemed* to work for a while, but the system is still very crashy when trying to browser 'normally' (Opera + Firefox ~45 tabs together).

 Symptoms: Tabs keep crashing, browsers keep crashing, video display goes black and fails to correct.
 Generally when the video goes black, closing the lid until it goes to sleep & opening it back up is the only way I've been able to 'recover' the display (holding the power button ~45s did not even do *anything* -- including not shutting it off).
 Even then, the display is corrupted as I am typing this the lock screen & desktop are scrambled together.

+### Addendum

+I had added more notes on trying to recover Windows, but did not push the changes.
+While playing with the installing options for POP OS, I kept getting warnings about the partition asking me if I wanted to repair it.
+I ignored it multiple times as I played with options, but at some point I thought perhaps that would repair the problem with the random crashes in Windows and I agreed to let it 'repair' the partition.
+I have not been able to log back into Windows since.
+I attempted to repair or recover Windows numberous ways, but WIndows kept complaining that it couldn't start.
+I did/do not have the restore disk with me as I went traveling spontaneously some time back.
+I decided to complete the installation and continue as is.
+I will try to recover it again when I get back home.